scantling4/Pewlett-Hackard-Analysis/README.md

 ## Results:

--In order to obtain the number of retiring employees per title at Hewlett-Packard, we retrieved specific columns from previously created tables, joined them together and filtered the data based on employees who were born between 1952 and 1955, thus giving us the retiring titles.
+- In order to obtain the number of retiring employees per title at Hewlett-Packard, we retrieved specific columns from previously created tables, joined them together and filtered the data based on employees who were born between 1952 and 1955, thus giving us the retiring titles.
 The data was exported as a csv.
--However, due to the duplicate entries for some employees who have switched titles over the years, the duplicates were removed and only the most recent title of each employee was kept.
+- However, due to the duplicate entries for some employees who have switched titles over the years, the duplicates were removed and only the most recent title of each employee was kept.
--The DISTINCT ON statement allowed us to filter through the data to obtain this information.
+- The DISTINCT ON statement allowed us to filter through the data to obtain this information.
--Based on their most recent job title, the number of employees who are about to retire were counted.
+- Based on their most recent job title, the number of employees who are about to retire were counted.
 There are 29,414 senior engineer positions that will be open.
 However, there are only 2 manager positions that will be opening up.
--By filtering data based on birth dates between January 1, 1965 and December 31, 1965, we were able to obtain the current employees who are eligible for the mentorship program.
+- By filtering data based on birth dates between January 1, 1965 and December 31, 1965, we were able to obtain the current employees who are eligible for the mentorship program.
--There are 1,549 employees who are eligible for the mentorship program.
+- There are 1,549 employees who are eligible for the mentorship program.

 ## Summary:
 90,398 roles need to be filled as the “silver tsunami” begins to make an impact.
 This is broken down by title in the retiring_titles.csv, but a quick sum of the count column shows how many roles need to be filled.